tannewt/wa-law.org/bill/2021-22/sb/5537/1/README.md

     c.
 Provided by a parent who is deemed sufficiently qualified to provide home-based instruction by the superintendent of the local school district in which the child resides.

-**(6)** The legislature recognizes that home-based instruction is less structured and more experiential than the instruction normally provided in a classroom setting.
-Therefore, the provisions of subsection **(5)** of this section relating to the nature and quantity of instructional and related educational activities shall be liberally construed.
+6. The legislature recognizes that home-based instruction is less structured and more experiential than the instruction normally provided in a classroom setting.
+Therefore, the provisions of subsection (5) of this section relating to the nature and quantity of instructional and related educational activities shall be liberally construed.

 ## Section 3
-> This section modifies an existing section.
+> This section modifies existing section [28A.225.018](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

 1. Except as provided in subsection (2) of this section, in the event that a child in elementary school is required to attend school under RCW 28A.225.010  and has five or more excused absences in a single month during the current school year, or **10** or more excused absences in the current school year, the school district shall schedule a conference or conferences with the parent and child at a time reasonably convenient for all persons included for the purpose of identifying the barriers to the child's regular attendance, and the supports and resources that may be made available to the family so that the child is able to regularly attend school.
 If a regularly scheduled parent-teacher conference day is to take place within **30** days of the absences, the school district may schedule this conference on that day.
 To satisfy the requirements of this section, the conference must include at least one school district employee such as a nurse, counselor, social worker, teacher, or community human services provider, except in those instances regarding the attendance of a child who has an individualized education program or a plan developed under section 504 of the rehabilitation act of 1973, in which case the reconvening of the team that created the program or plan is required.

 2. A conference pursuant to subsection (1) of this section is not required in the event of excused absences for which prior notice has been given to the school or a doctor's note has been provided and an academic plan is put in place so that the child does not fall behind.

-**(3) The requirements in this section created by this act take effect August 1, 2022.
+3. **The requirements in this section created by this act take effect August 1, 2022.
 However, the requirements in this section created by this act take effect August 1, 2023, if a local school district board of directors determines that it is unable to comply with the August 1, 2022, date.
 Local school district boards of directors who make this determination and consequently delay the effective date of the requirements in this section created by this act for their district, must inform the office of the superintendent of public instruction of their determination.**

 ## Section 4
-> This section modifies an existing section.
+> This section modifies existing section [28A.225.020](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

 1. If a child required to attend school under RCW 28A.225.010 fails to attend school without valid justification, the public school in which the child is enrolled shall: